ejt215/interview/README.md

 > Helpful resouces:
 > 1. Apache Commons CSV api docs: https://commons.apache.org/proper/commons-csv/archives/1.5/apidocs/index.html

-Also, there is a test in the test directory (ProcessorTest) to check your progress.
+Also, there is a test in the test directory (TestCSV) to check your progress.

 ## Expected output